Llanez scores in debut, U.S. men beat Costa Rica 1-0

 Llanez celebrated by miming a fallaway jump shot in a tribute to retired Lakers superstar Kobe Bryant, who died in a helicopter crash along with eight others last Sunday.

-Even before Llanez’s goal celebration, both teams honored Bryant.
-Costa Rica posed for its pregame team photo while holding a No. 24 Ticos jersey, while the U.S. supporters broke out in cheers and chants of “Kobe!
-Kobe!” when 24:00 came up on the scoreboard.

-Bryant supported AC Milan while growing up in Italy, and he later backed Barcelona.
+After getting invited to January camp and impressing American coaches, Llanez became the 54th player to score in his U.S. debut.

-Seven Americans made their national team debuts, including four starters: Llanez, 18-year-old midfielder Brenden Aaronson, 19-year-old striker Jesús Ferreira and 20-year-old left back Sam Vines.
+Seven Americans made their national team debuts at the suburban stadium south of downtown Los Angeles, including four starters: Llanez, 18-year-old midfielder Brenden Aaronson, 19-year-old striker Jesús Ferreira and 20-year-old left back Sam Vines.
 Three more Americans made their debuts as second-half substitutes: midfielder Brandon Servania and defenders Mark McKenzie and Chase Gasper.

+Llanez and Arriola played up front with Ferreira in a 4-3-3 formation.
+The players are still getting used to the new wrinkles added by coach Gregg Berhalter and under-23 team coach Jason Kreis, but the early results are promising.

+“It’s a great honor to be part of this program, and they’re always going to remember their first game,” Berhalter said.
+“We’ve been training for four weeks now, and we knew the age of our guys, but we knew the capability of our guys.
+It was nice to see them grow throughout the month.
+We were very comfortable that they would be able to perform today.”

 All the debuting players except Gaspar are eligible for the CONCACAF Olympic qualifying tournament, a competition limited to players under 23.
 The U.S. opens against Costa Rica on March 20, and this early-year experience could speed the laborious process of building chemistry among the youngsters before they fight for a trip to Japan.

-Overall, coach Gregg Berhalter’s lineup averaged 23 years, 216 days and was the American team’s youngest ever for the exhibition matches that follow their annual January camp.
+Overall, Berhalter’s lineup averaged 23 years, 216 days and was the American team’s youngest ever for the exhibition matches that follow the annual January camp.

-Llanez is a former LA Galaxy prospect now playing in Germany for Wolfsburg’s youth team.
-After getting invited to the team’s January camp and impressing his coaches, Llanez became the 54th player to score in his U.S. debut.

-Llanez’s penalty was awarded when substitute Randall Leal brought down Reggie Cannon on a run deep into the box following a pass from Paul Arriola.
+“It’s a very, very good day for U.S. soccer, and a small snapshot of what I think the future can look like,” Kreis said.

+Llanez said the entire team devised the goal celebration to honor Bryant, who has been on everyone’s mind all week.
+The U.S. men warmed up for the game in identical jerseys featuring Bryant’s No. 24, and Costa Rica posed for its pregame team photo while holding a No. 24 jersey.

+Bryant supported AC Milan while growing up in Italy, and he later backed Barcelona.
+He prominently advocated for the U.S. men’s and women’s teams.

+“He’s a guy that was tied very closely to soccer,” Berhalter said.
+“He’s a guy that represents competing at the ultimate level, and an inspiration to anyone who wants to be top in their sport.
+To lose someone like that this early is tough.”

 Only two matches in U.S. history featured more debut starters than this exhibition on the Galaxy’s home field south of downtown Los Angeles.
-The American team fielded five newcomers in a match against Canada in September 1992 and against Panama last June.
+The American team fielded five newcomers in a match against Canada in September 1992 and against Panama lin January 2019.

 Ever since the U.S. missed out on the 2018 World Cup with a humiliating loss to Trinidad and Tobago in October 2017, the new coaching staffs have employed 81 players, including 43 making debuts.